Python client for connecting to MbientLab's MetaWear boards

 or like this using the raw libmetawear shared library:

-Actual addresses to your MetaWear board can be found by scanning, either directly with hcitool lescan or with the included discover_devices method:
+Actual addresses to your MetaWear board can be found by scanning with the included discover_devices method:

 See the examples folder for more examples on how to use the libmetawear library with this client.

 All functionality of the MetaWear C++ API is able to be used using the PyMetaWear client, and some of the modules have had convenience methods added to simplify the use of them.
-Below are two list, one of modules which have had their convenience methods written and one of modules that are awaiting such focus.
+Below is a list of modules which have had their convenience methods written and one of modules that are awaiting such focus.